 HeadventureLand.com offers two types of zones: Lite Zones and Full Zones.
 Lite Zones are offered in a variety of subjects and levels, and these are available to anyone who signs up for a free account at HeadventureLand.com.
 Full Zones include much more extensive content and have a cost associated with them.
 Enjoy Full Zones for Song School Latin 1, Latin for Children: Primer A, and Latin for Children: Primer B.

 Ed Snapshots, by Pam Barnhill.
-Pam, director of the Scholé Group of Dothan, offers help and information about homeschooling, resources for teaching, technology, the occasional easy recipe — anything you need to make you more confident as a homeschool mom.
+Pam, director of the Scholé Group of Dothan, AL, offers help and information about homeschooling, resources for teaching, technology, the occasional easy recipe — anything you need to make you more confident as a homeschool mom.
 Anything you need to make your difficult day in the trenches just a bit easier.

 Expanding Wisdom, by Jennifer Dow.
 Jennifer is the director of Paideia Fellowship: A Scholé Community.
 Her blog includes sections “Getting Started,” “What to Teach,” “How to Teach,” and “Making it Happen.”

 Amongst Lovely Things, by Sarah MacKenzie.
 Sarah is a homeschooling mom, the author of Teaching from Rest: A Homeschooler’s Guide to Unshakable Peace, and the host of the Read-Aloud Revival podcast.